radius-project/radius/docs/content/concepts/overview/index.md

 ### Components

-Radius Components describe each node on the diagram.
-Components can describe compute (your code), data, and infrastructure pieces of an application.
-Components are always part of an Application - the logical name defined by a component only has meaning within the context of an Application.
-In one line, the Radius Component is defined as:
+Each node on the diagram maps to one **Component**.
+Components describe the code, data, and infrastructure pieces of an application.
+Components only have meaning within the context of an **Application**.

 {{% alert title="📄 Radius Components" color="primary" %}}
 The description of behavior and requirements for a single unit of software.
 {{% /alert %}}

 The Component is documentation for a piece of code, data, or infrastructure.
 It can capture all of the important behaviors and requirements needed for a runtime to host that software.
-They can be either *runnable*, or *non-runnable*.
+An application can have both runnable components *(e.g. containers, web applications)* and non-runnable components *(e.g. databases, message queues)*.

 #### Runnable Components